zahradnik-ondrej/jobscz-scraper/README.md

 ### A simple data scraper of Jobs.cz written with Puppeteer and Playwright.

-A programming excercise and an experiment to determine which **JavaScript / TypeScript** library is the best option for web scraping.
+A programming exercise and an experiment to determine which **JavaScript / TypeScript** library is the best option for web scraping.

 ***